 My aunt was one of the early incredibly successful international business women, and she mentored me heavily in my early work years in the UK.
-She drilled me with the importance of being a modern woman who values herself equally to men in the workplace, my ability to be a female leader, and the importance having a successful, independent career.
+She drilled into me the importance of being a modern woman who values herself equally to men in the workplace, and the value of having a successful, independent career.
 She was a wonderful mentor to me and I will always be grateful for the many successes I have enjoyed due to her lessons, but she was not a mother.
 Perhaps my vision of what I could achieve with children was warped from watching her?
 I’d like to think not.

 I’d always assumed I was consulting while the children were young as an interim step to returning to an in-house executive role; now that I was back, I couldn’t see how I could be a present mother and be in an office environment at the level in which I would be challenged.

 Writer, Samantha Johnson, in her article titled When I Became A Mother, Feminism Let Me Down says “in the fight to ensure equality, as we preach to girls that they can – and should – do anything a boy can do, we are failing to prepare women for one of the greatest challenges so many of them will face; motherhood.

 “We do this through the promotion of professional progression as a marker of success, while completely devaluing the contribution of parents in the home.”

 She has a point.
 We as a society need to address the question of ‘who’s at home for the kids?’ if both parents are working and we are going to raise happy, balanced children.
 The answers aren’t easy.

 Annabelle Crab’s book The Wife Drought is built on the notion that women find it harder to succeed in their careers because they don’t have a wife at home keeping the house and family in order.